skoshiwosh/democode/README.md

 - makecity.py copies geo over grid and randomizes scale on each geo.
 Result can be interpreted as low resolution CG city environment.
 - makecity_description.pdf describes script with screen grabs and suggests improvements.

-The next three scripts should be considered work in progress:

-wedgit.py
-- return numeric list of values based on input min/max value and scale factor or start value, step size and number of steps

-wedgitui.py
-- user interface using PySide2 for creating wedge values created from functions in wedgit.py
-- script is incomplete but ultimately should have buttons to create and connect wedge node

-mkwdg.py
-- create Maya locator node and add extra attributes to contain wedge values created from wedgit functions
-- connect wedge locator node wedge attributes to node attribute to be wedged
-- increment wedge index